wesionio/docs/policy/voken_referral_program.rst

-.. _voken_referral_program:
+.. _wesion_referral_program:

-Voken Referral Program
+wesion Referral Program
 ======================

-By sharing your whitelisted ETH wallet address, you will earn ETH and Vokens.
+By sharing your whitelisted ETH wallet address, you will earn ETH and wesions.

-Within the 15 levels that you refer to the whitelist, you will not only receive whitelist registration rewards (sums up to 1,001 Vokens), but also earn a commission during the :ref:`voken_sale` (sums up to 35% of sales revenue).
+Within the 15 levels that you refer to the whitelist, you will not only receive whitelist registration rewards (sums up to 1,001 wesions), but also earn a commission during the :ref:`wesion_sale` (sums up to 35% of sales revenue).

-Help improve the Vision Network ecosystem, strengthen the network, promote consensus, and **earn ETH and Vokens**.
+Help improve the wesion Network ecosystem, strengthen the network, promote consensus, and **earn ETH and wesions**.

 Don't have an ETH wallet?
 Get one here: `MyEtherWallet`_, `imToken`_